-Are you interested in learning more about the Catholic faith or do you know someone who the Spirit is calling to Catholicism, or someone who would like to receive the Sacraments of First Eucharist and/or Confirmation?
-During the summer months, we welcome adults who are interested in learning more about Catholicism to join us for informal conversations about Catholic faith and traditions in preparation for the RCIA (Rite of Christian Initiation of Adults) program beginning this fall.
+During the summer months, we welcome adults who are interested in learning more about Catholicism to join us for casual conversations about Catholic faith and traditions in preparation for the RCIA (Rite of Christian Initiation of Adults) program beginning this fall.

-We will meet the last Thursday of the month during June, July, August, and September, from 7:00 pm – 8:00 pm in the Youth/Multi-purpose Room.
+We will meet the last Thursday of the month during July, August, and September, from 7:00 pm – 8:00 pm in the Youth/Multipurpose Room.
 For more information, please call Patrice Fitzpatrick at 781-438-0200 or just plan to drop in.

 Did you know St. Patrick Parish has a library of excellent reading resources?
 Our Parish library offers a rich selection of books for the entire family.
 Topics include theology, Scripture, the Saints, Church History, Catholic fiction and much more.
 You may visit our Parish library located on the lower level of the Parish Center Fridays through Sundays from 8:00 am to 5:00 pm.